-8. Assessment, Attainment and Progress
+8. Assessment, Recording and Reporting

-Teachers own plans should indicate the focus for each unit of work and assessment opportunities will be identified.
-The teacher will assess the child's work on a continual basis in order to match their ability to the level of descriptions in the National Curriculum.
+Teachers own medium term plans should indicate the focus for each unit of work and should identify the substantive and disciplinary knowledge for each unit.
+Weekly lesson planning should identify skills being taught in line with the National Curriculum expectations for each year group.

 These provide enough information to inform the next teacher of progress made, and to be of use in preparing the annual report to parents.

-Children demonstrate their ability in history in a variety of different ways.
+Children demonstrate their ability in History in a variety of different ways.
 Younger children might, for example, act out a famous historical event, whilst older pupils may produce a PowerPoint presentation based on their investigation, for example, of voyages of discovery.